-Offered on a Pass/No Pass basis only.
-Lecture, 1 hour.
+Offered on a Pass-No Pass basis only.

 This course provides students with important information about the college and its resources, introduces them to the requisite skills for college success, helps them set educational and career goals, and assists them in developing a student educational plan (SEP) to meet those goals.